-At the conclusion of each contract year, the Business Manager shall send a report to the BEA indicating the status of the sick leave bank.
+At the conclusion of each contract year, the Director of Human Resources shall send a report to the BEA indicating the status of the sick leave bank.

 4. Parental Leave

 Six (6) calendar weeks paid maternity/paternity leave for the birth/adoption of child(ren) through usage of the sick leave bank will be granted: